eyz/axion/ARCHITECTURE.md

 **Rationale**:
 - Sequential execution ensures stable performance with Ollama and prevents VRAM thrashing
+- Chair participates in Phase 1 with LIMITED role: duplicate graph path marking ONLY
-- Chair's core functions (synthesis, coordination, likelihood assessment, conflict resolution) require specialist responses to exist first
+- Chair's synthesis functions require specialist cross-pollination (starts Phase 2)
-- Phase 1 has no specialist responses yet (specialists execute sequentially, Chair would go last and see none)
+- Phase 1: Chair watches for duplicate `@[Graph]` proposals, marks with `[🧹]` if detected, otherwise passes
 - **Conflicts are impossible in Phase 1** - specialists are completely isolated, see only User message, have no awareness of each other
-- All Chair functions become actionable starting Phase 2 when specialists can see each other's contributions
+- All Chair coordination functions (synthesis, on-topic, tabling, stagnation) become active Phase 2+ when specialists can see each other's contributions
-- Skipping Phase 1 saves one LLM call (~6-8 seconds) per conversation with no loss of functionality

 ### Chair's Tabling Authority - Conflict Resolution